 ') OR ('1'='1

-# sqlmap — automated SQLi
+# sqlmap — automated SQL injection detection and exploitation

 sqlmap -u "http://target.com/page?id=1"